mgulati3/Web-Summarizer/README.md

 3. **Web Scraping**
    The `content.js` script scrapes the main article content (from `<article>` or `<p>` tags) for summarization.

+   The popup and options pages use custom CSS for a sleek, responsive interface.
 ## Installation

 1. Clone or download this repository.